On this page:

 - Drag Race registration begins on April 1.
 Pre-registration is mandatory, you can not register on Garfield Avenue.

-- Car Show registration is done at Garfield Avenue on the day of the show.
+- Car Show registration is done on Garfield Avenue on the day of the show.

 - Many of the cars are, of course, pretty loud.
 There are usually vendors present that sell ear plugs.